Frequently Asked Questions.

 We reserve the right to first choose any kitten from any litter for our breeding program.

-Please Note: Once a buyer has selected a kitten their Deposit/Reserve is not transferable and does not roll over to another kitten or litter.
-We expect buyers to pickup their kitten on the scheduled day and time that has been agreed upon between the buyer and our cattery.
-If the buyer does not pick up their kitten on their scheduled date and time, then the buyer will forfeit their monies and the kitten will be made available and be sold to another buyer.
+Please Note: Once a buyer has selected a kitten, their deposit/reserve will not be transferable, nor can it be used to pay for another kitten in another litter.
+We expect buyers to pick up their kitten on the scheduled day and time that has been agreed upon between the buyer and our cattery.
+If the buyer does not pick up their kitten on their scheduled date and time, said buyer will forfeit their money and the kitten will be made available to be sold to another buyer.
 Please let us know promptly if you are unable to keep an appointment time or need to change the appointment's time/date.
 I

 2. What is the cost of one of your kittens?